NanoAdblocker/NanoCore2/notes/advanced_settings.md

 this toggle to `false` **or turning off advanced mode** will **not** cause privileged filters to be immediately removed.

-Privileged filter listss have access to privileged resources.
+Privileged filter lists have access to privileged resources.
 Name of privileged resources always start with `nanop-`.
 Nano Adblocker's own filters (Nano filters) are always privileged.